What are orthotics?

 How will I know what I need?

-Bellaire PT and Dr. Abraham Lieberman (that’s me) take special care to identify your physical therapy diagnosis which includes postural and biomechanical faults that can be corrected with orthotics.
+Therapy SPOT – Bellaire and Dr. Abraham Lieberman (that’s me) take special care to identify your physical therapy diagnosis which includes postural and biomechanical faults that can be corrected with orthotics.
 Poor posture can contribute to a number of problems and you can read more about that on the posture page.